 toolboxcutter

-) is a script that manages the lifecycle of per-project development containers using Dockerfile
+toolboxcutter (invoked as tb) is a script that manages the lifecycle of per-project development containers using Dockerfiles.

 It began life as a zsh function, but as its feature set expanded, I realized it had become a project of its own, so I ported it to a standalone bash script.